beechok/3D-Cube-HTML-Russian-/README.md

 # 3D-Cube-HTML-Russian-
-Made with Three.js and AI
+Made with Three.js
+## Code was made with ai.